yanboyang713/oldblog/openwrt/index.md

 1. If this Openwrt as your bypass router, please follow at the below settings.
     **LAN Settings**: Let lede only be used as a pure bypass route, DHCP and IPv6 are both allocated by the main route.
-    -   DHCP Server -> General Settings -> choose Ignore this interface.
+    -   DHCP Server -&gt; General Settings -&gt; choose Ignore this interface.
-    -   IPv6 Settings -> RA Service - Disable
+    -   IPv6 Settings -&gt; RA Service - Disable
-    -   IPv6 Settings -> DHCPv6 Service - Disable
+    -   IPv6 Settings -&gt; DHCPv6 Service - Disable

 2. Let lede obtain IPv6 information normally.

-add new interface -> name: IPv6; Protocol: DHCPv6 Client Device: @lan -> create interface -> Firewall settings: lan -> create interface.
+add new interface -&gt; name: IPv6; Protocol: DHCPv6 Client Device: @lan -&gt; create interface -&gt; Firewall settings: lan -&gt; create interface.